openstack-archive/scalpels/README.md

 ## Contribute
 This project is prototype now and under development.
 If you have interests in this work, please contact @kun_huang, at #openstack-chinese channel.

+## Single Node Architecture
+This type of deployment is used as POC in OpenStack community CI.
+..image::doc/source/images/allinone.png
+  :alt:All-in-One deployment

 ## Ideas
 Each project will have scripts working: